aprilyw/writingwithaphasia/static/md/sherry.md

 location: "Orlando, Florida"
 images:
   - src: "/static/img/sherry/1000016765.jpg"
-    alt: "Sherry smiling at the camera"
+    alt: "alt here 1"
-    caption: "Sherry at her home in Orlando"
+    caption: "Caption here 1"
   - src: "/static/img/sherry/1000016765.jpg"
-    alt: "Sherry leading her book club"
+    alt: "alt here 2"
-    caption: "Virtual book club session with fellow aphasia community members"
+    caption: "Caption here 2"
 ---

-Once I get that done, I would like to get an RV and drive.
+## Once I get that done, I would like to get an RV and drive.
 Drive all my sewing machines and do a sewing show.

 I’ve always been more stubborn.
 Like if I want – If I think – I can get better, I will get better.
 But aphasia was hard.
 It was real hard.
 It was hard at first, from my stroke, with the animals (two dogs and a cat), because I had to learn how to walk them.
 I learned that I could walk them because another girl learned to walk from her stroke with her dogs.
 And if she could do this, then I could do this.
 But it was hard.